algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/functional/FunctionalSpecifications.md

 > The application is not designed for use on very old smartphones or devices without internet access or camera functionality.

----

 ## Future Improvements

 ### Integration of Special Offers

 To enhance the value of the barcode scanning feature, the application could integrate real-time promotional offers.
-When a user scans a product, the system would display:
+When a user scans a product, the system displays:

 - Active promotions
 - Available discounts